-Why does Source Code matter?
+Why does the Source Code matter?

 I am sure you might be telling something to yourself: Why do I need source code when I am not a developer and not interested in messing around with the code?

 But, what if I told you that the closed-source things that you use, might be doing something wrong without letting you know?
-They might be taking your information and sending to their servers when you are connected to the Internet.
+They might be taking your information and sending it to their servers when you are connected to the Internet.
 Yes, that’s possible.
 Computer programs are made up of languages and you know what’s possible with language: ANYTHING.
-Same is the case with computer programming languages that these programs use.
+The same is the case with computer programming languages that these programs use.
 So, someone who can understand these languages can find out what’s wrong and make it clear to everyone to prevent using bad programs.

 If it sounds like I mean everything should be free, I don’t mean to say it.
 But, the developers should try to give for free.

 It’s not that every software should be free.
 There are some reasons why trusted companies like Microsoft produce proprietary software.
 This is why privacy issues are seen frequently in the latest versions of Windows.
 That’s the reason why using Google search just means providing more information.
-Same can be compared with Facebook showing ads on their site related to what you search on the Internet.
+The same can be compared with Facebook showing ads on their site related to what you search on the Internet.